New England: 14 unique places and things to do in Massachusetts

 - GetYourGuide* – Find exclusive and unique sightseeing tours in Massachusetts and Boston

 The best way of getting to know Boston is walking the freedom trail.
 Begin at the Boston Common, the green lung of the city, and finish at the Bunker Hill Monument, where the first major battle of the American Revolution took place.
 You cannot miss the route, because a red brick line is embedded on the sidewalks around the city and lead to 16 major historical sites and marked this 2.5-mile route.
-You will find some handouts with all the important information at the tourist info or the main station.
+You will find some handouts with all the essential information at the tourist info or the central station.
 Or you attend one of the walking tours and listen to the guide.
-With the right timing, you can listen and watch the cannonball fired by the USS Constitution around sunset.
+With the right timing, you can watch the cannonball fired by the USS Constitution around sunset.

 2. Cambridge, the university city

 Just a short drive from Boston, you will find Cambridge, the home of two of the most famous elite universities.
-The Harvard University and the Massachusetts Institue of Technology.
+Harvard University and the Massachusetts Institue of Technology.
 If you like, you can take part in a walking tour of the university* area and experience the campus life, or you explore Harvard and Cambridge by yourself.

 3. Cape Ann

 It will be a 45 minutes car ride from Boston to Gloucester, which I would recommend as a home base for the next two or three days.
-From here you can go to Rockport, Halibut State Park, Salem, and Gloucester itself.
+From here, you can go to Rockport, Halibut State Park, Salem, and Gloucester itself.

 The best hotel for your stay would be the Atlantis Oceanfront Inn* in Gloucester.
 Whenever I go back to that area, I definitely will stay there again.
 It has a beautiful ocean view from each room, it has the most beautiful sunrises I saw, and the rooms, the service, and the breakfast are extraordinary.

-Start your day with watching some whales and other maritime animals with the 7 Seas Whale Watch at Gloucester.
+Start your day by watching some whales and other maritime animals with the 7 Seas Whale Watch at Gloucester.
 Just in case, prepare yourself with some medicine against seasickness.
 The sea can be very rough, and if your stomach is not used to it, you might get problems.
 You can also ask the crew in an “emergency.”

 Afterward, explore Gloucester and visit Rockport.
-Shop around Bearskin Neck and enjoy the Motif #1.
+Shop around Bearskin Neck and enjoy Motif #1.
 Do not forget the beaches.
 Continue to Halibut State Park and take a walk alongside the old granite quarry and the shores.

 Since 1626, when the first settlers arrived in Salem, many people come to visit and mostly wanted only one thing; Witches!
 As it is probably best known for the witchcraft trials in 1692, this colorful coastal city has more to offer like a rich maritime heritage, historic architecture, and a lot of stories from almost four centuries.

 For a first overview, take a ride with the full narrated Salem Trolley Tour.
-In one hour, it brings you to all the essential attractions, and you can hop on, and off whenever you want.
+In one hour, it brings you to all the essential attractions, and you can hop on and off whenever you want.
 Visit the Salem Witch Museum, the Old Burying Point, the Salem Witch Trials Memorial, or the Salem Pioneer Village.

-The best time or better most exceptional time to visit Salem is probably Halloween.
+The best time or better, most exceptional time to visit Salem is probably Halloween.
 The whole city goes crazy, and there are extra Halloween specials, as the show at the Gallows Hill Museum & Theater or the annual Hawthorne Hotel Halloween Party.

 5. Lexington & Concord

 Right between Boston and Cape Cod, you will find Plymouth, the place where it all began.
-The first settlers landed here at the iconic landmark; the Plymouth Rock, in 1620.
+The first settlers landed here at the iconic landmark, the Plymouth Rock, in 1620.
 The Pilgrims arrived by the Mayflower and established New England.

 Today, you can experience history at the Plimouth Plantation*, a fully functioning village, and an open-air museum.
 Learn how the settlers lived in the old days.
 Costumed actors behave as in former times.
 They cook, eat, and feed the animals, everything as they did in the settlement time.
 Even the Mayflower II. a reproduction of the original Mayflower is usually on display.